bazurbat/jagen/doc/Manual.md

   the environment (such as in CC, CXX) variables.
 This is usually the case for packages with manually written Makefiles lacking any fallback.

 - **build.system** — Specifies the target system.
-It does not set compiler flags by itself but can be used in pkg scripts to do so.
-For packages with the "toolchain" install type it is exported automatically.
+Assigned from toolchain if unset.
+Exported automatically.

 - **build.target_requires_host** — If set to `true`, specifies that in order to build this package in `target` config the `host` config needs to be built and